 Now that you have hosting and domains figured out, in the next lesson, you're going to build your affiliate website, and then we'll look at how to get traffic to your site.
 When is the money part?
 It's coming up soon, but we have to build a solid foundation to our business first!

 Everyone will make a different hosting choice, so the “build a website” page will be a general guideline.
-The website building process varies from host to host.
 I'll try to show a few different styles so you can get an idea of how everything works, but it's not as hard as you think.
-Plus, each host will have tutorials on how to navigate their website builder.
+Plus, each host will have updated tutorials on how to navigate their website builder.